 - Address - An address is an alphanumeric string of letters and numbers that is unique to a wallet.
 It is what is used to route digital assets across the network to a particular destination.
 Different coins have unique address formats.

-There are a number of cryptocurrencies that exist, but some of the most common are:
+There are a number of digital assets that exist, but some of the most common are:

-If you are interested in other coins that ShapeShift offers, visit us at ShapeShift.io and view all of our available coins.
+If you are interested in other coins that ShapeShift offers, visit us at ShapeShift.com and view all of our available coins.

-ShapeShift is a fantastic tool for anyone that wants to exchange one digital asset for another.
-We offer over 50 exchangeable tokens and our platform is easy to use.
+ShapeShift.com is a fantastic tool for anyone that wants to exchange one digital asset for another.
+We offer thousands of exchangeable tokens and our platform is easy to use.
 If you need help utilizing our services, please visit this article.